01 of 07

 Smooth the Joint

-Once the caulk is applied, the next step is to smooth the joint.
-Here's where the tape masking technique will make your job successful.
-Typically at this point, where tape masking is not used, the caulk would smear and spread onto both surfaces as you pressed the joint smooth with your finger.
-However, by using the tape masking technique in this tutorial, your caulk joint will be left with only a clean, sharp edge.
+The next step is to smooth the joint.
+Here's where the tape masking technique will make your job more successful.
+Without tape, smoothing the joint can leave you with smeared edges, but by using the tape masking technique, your caulk joint will be left with only a clean, sharp edge.

 - As you finger becomes laden with excess caulk, wipe it off with the dampened rag and re-wet your finger.